 Why is the Gensingen brace more tolerable than other scoliosis braces?
 For starters, it’s more lightweight than other braces.
 This is for two reasons.
 First, there is less material in the actual design.
 Dr. Weiss has eliminated one of the hips on each 3D Gensingen designed.
 When he did that a few years ago, it was a controversial move.
 Now, we’ve noticed others are suddenly following his lead.
 Another benefit of its design is that it does not compress the chest.
 That’s an an important distinction for developing girls.
 It’s also lighter because each U.S. made brace is manufactured from a modified polyethylene–sturdy, yet moldable.
 It’s why it can be easily adjusted for improved comfort.

 People wonder how we help manage scoliosis bracing for kids from all over the U.S., Canada, and even for some kids from other continents.
 We do it by following patients closely through email, or we use Skype or FaceTime when necessary.
 Parents send us regular photo updates (we provide specific instructions on what is needed) and urged to keep track of growth.
-Managing scoliosis is an active process.
+Managing scoliosis bracing is an active process.
 When we get an email indicating a child is suddenly uncomfortable, it usually indicates growth may have occurred (in height or width) and an adjustment may be needed.
 Fortunately, with specific feedback from the patient we can provide instructions for the fix, or have the parents overnight us the brace so we can make the needed adjustments.
 It’s usually an easy remedy.
 When significant growth occurs, sometimes a new brace is needed.

 The Gensingen brace differs from other braces for scoliosis in that it tries to take advantage of the growth process to improve spinal balance and stability, and improve posture.
 Whenever possible, the goal is to help patients attain some degree of curve correction.
 These objectives differ from the stated goals of conventional 2D braces where the objective is halted progression(1).

 Earlier I mentioned that we consider the older sister of the patient in this post to be one of our star patients.
 This is because when the family first visited us in 2014 their older daughter presented with a Cobb angle of 62º.
 She had been diagnosed at 47º but by the time they arrived in Boston to see us 26 days after her initial diagnosis she had progressed 15º.
 “Big Sis” has been an incredibly compliant patient.
 She’s been faithful to her Schroth Best Practice program and reports wearing her Gensingen brace 21 hours+ per day.
-As a result of her hard work, at her last x-ray her curve measured around 30º.
+As a result of her hard work with exercise and scoliosis bracing, at her last x-ray her curve measured around 30º.
 She is currently deemed fully grown and has instructions to wean off her brace.